CleverCloud/doc.clever-cloud.com/commons/admin-console/apps-management.md

 ---
 title: Apps Management
 position: 7
-shortdesc: Starting, stopping and loggins for application
+shortdesc: Starting, stopping and logs for your applications
 tags:
 - dashboard-setup
 keywords: